 Nebraska not having a solid artisan dairy and cheese scene is was a great catastrophe of agricultural evolution.
 Artificial selection notwithstanding, Krista Dittman of Branched Oak Farm’s cow-based operation and Charuth Van Beuzekom of Dutch Girl Creamery’s goat-based operation, decided to play Mendel with their respective output.
 The resulting cross has given Nebraskans a new, local source for Old-World style cheeses. www.farmsteadfirst.com ?PHOTO: this is off the Farmstead First Website

 I understand very little about commercial property development â€“ or maybe “re”development in some of these cases.
-Whatever or whomever it is that causes the rise of areas like Dundee, South 24th Street, the Old Market, Aksarben Village, Legacy, Benson and Midtown Crossing, thank you.
-Walking out of Dario’s after dinner, strolling down to the Dell for a scotch-or-two worth of spirited conversation and then grabbing an order of curry fries from AFK after midnight for the trip home is to discover the Essential Omaha â€“ for Omahans and visitors alike. ?PHOTO: Looking down mainstreet dundee
+Whatever or whomever it is that causes the rise of areas like Dundee, South 24th Street, the Old Market, Aksarben Village, Legacy, Benson and Midtown Crossing; thank you.
+Walking out of Dario’s after dinner, strolling down to the Dell for a scotch-or-two worth of spirited conversation and then wandering down the street, looking at all the amazing storefront doors of successful businesses before grabbing an order of curry fries from AFK after midnight for the trip home is to discover the Essential Omaha â€“ for Omahans and visitors alike. ?PHOTO: Looking down mainstreet dundee

 The culinary and hospitality industry is now a respectable career.
 It used to be considered only a hold-me-over-through-college-til-I-can-get-a-job-with-benefits option for anybody that could get out.
 Today, people choose to be a professional cook for life.
 With that professional longevity comes the opportunity for trade organizations to make a real contribution to the members of this industry.
 For the industry’s craftsmen, managers, and owners to find real benefit from being engaged with the likes of the Omaha Restaurant Association (ORA), American Culinary Federation (ACF), National Association of Catering Executives (NACE), Chef’s Collaborative, Nebraska Sustainable Agriculture Society (NSAS), etc.